highfive-devs/highfive/.github/ISSUE_TEMPLATE/bug_report.md

   - [optional] HDF5:

 **Style Guide**
-1. Please paste text as text and not as a screen shot.
+1. Please paste text as text and not as a screenshot.
 2. If in doubt paste too much output rather than too little, i.e. don't be too scared of a large wall of text.
 Especially, if it's a compiler error.
    (Anything past the first error is largely uninformative and can be safely